PISAresearch/pisa/12-watchtower-API.md

 #### `accountability`

-Accountability refers to providing finality guarantees on a justice transaction relay upon seeing a breach on the blockchain.
-A WatchTower offering accountability must be able to ensure justice transaction inclusion in extreme cases (e.g. high transaction backlog, chain reorgs, tower crashes, data corruption, etc).
-Otherwise the tower must refund the user.
+A WatchTower provides a signed receipt to the customer.
+This is considered reputational accountability as the customer has publicly verifiable cryptographic evidence the WatchTower was hired.
+The receipt can be used to prove the WatchTower did not relay the justice transaction on their behalf and/or request a refund.

 ## Sending and receiving appointments

-Once the client is aware of the services provided by the server, the former can start sending appointments to the later.
+Once the client is aware of the services provided by the server, the former can start sending appointments to the latter.

 		+-------+                                    +-------+
 		|   A   |--(1)---      appointment      ---->|   B   |